miniBill/witch-awakening/DLCs/Core/Companions.md

 - Negative: - Horny bastard (with self control)
 - Mixed: + Can produce gadgets from a box of scraps & bubblegum
 - Has: Max has Gadgetry 5, _ORC License_, and a metric Freedom load of firearms and ammo
-- Quote: _*“He came back from a mission one time with a chainsaw tied to the stump of a missing hand, and a shotgun pegleg” - Doc Ginger.*_
+- Quote: _*“He came back from a mission one time with a chainsaw tied to the stump of a missing hand, and a shotgun peg leg” - Doc Ginger.*_

 The quintessential male action hero made flesh, Max is the love child between Indiana Jones, Clint Eastwood, and MacGyver with a splash of Geralt of Rivia.
 He gets the job done one way or another and doesn’t shy away from risk or pain, Doesn’t drink because he hates anything that dulls his perception, and alcoholism cost him is first marriage, Avoids showing emotion in front of anyone, including anger (within reason, outside of combat), Has many safehouses memorized.